judekanjamala/RelRL/README.md

 ```

 Another issues concerns specs we generate.
 A `diverges` clause may have to be
-added to the WhyML spec for procedures that use loops.
-WhyRel is concerned with
+added to the WhyML spec for procedures that contain loops.
+WhyRel is concerned
-partial correctness and does not, at this point, emit the `diverges` clause.
+with partial correctness and does not, at this point, emit the `diverges`
-Without this, Why3 will require proving termination; generally done by including
+clause.
+Without this, Why3 will require proving termination; generally done by
-a `variant` clause in loops.
+including a `variant` clause.